 As a believer, Christ is also now the centre of your life and this should reflect in every aspect of your life.
-Whether it is related to your career, relationships, finance, health, parenting, motherhood or whatever aspect of life.
+Whether it is related to your career, relationships, finance, health, parenting, motherhood, sexuality or whatever aspect of life.
 The Word of God should primarily influence your views on these matters.

 I know these matters are not exclusive to believers but our views on them will mostly differ from those of the unbelievers.
 Though we can learn about certain matters from unbelievers, we must also be discerning especially when it comes to important matters.